 To be eligible to participate as a member of the MSA Team, a state insurance regulator is required to:

-Hold a senior actuarial position in a state insurance department in life insurance, health insurance, or long-term care insurance
+Hold a senior actuarial position in a state insurance department in life insurance, health insurance, or LTCI.

-Be recommended by the Insurance Commissioner of the state in which the actuary serves
+Be recommended by the insurance commissioner of the state in which the actuary serves.

-Have over five years of relevant LTCI insurance experience
+Have over five years of relevant LTCI insurance experience.

-Hold an Associate of the Society of Actuaries (ASA) designation
+Hold an Associate of the Society of Actuaries (ASA) designation.

-Currently participates as a member of the LTCI Multistate Rate Review (EX) Subgroup (or equivalent Subgroup appointed by the LTCI (EX) Task Force) and the LTC Pricing (B) Subgroup
+Currently participates as a member of the Long-Term Care Insurance Multistate Rate Review (EX) Subgroup (or an equivalent Subgroup appointed by the Long-Term Care Insurance (EX) Task Force) and the LTC Pricing (B) Subgroup.

-At least one member of the MSA Team
+Be a member of the American Academy of Actuaries (Academy) (at least one member).

 Additionally, the following qualifications are preferred: